gabeklein/expressive-mvc/README.md

   }

   get hours(){
-    // getters can also subscribe other getters 👌 return round(this.minutes / 60);
+    // getters can also subscribe to other getters 🤙 return round(this.minutes / 60);
   }